- Type 1 vs. Type 2

 What are risk factors for developing type 1 diabetes?

-Risk factors for developing type 1 diabetes include: prenatal exposures, exposures to foods and environmental toxins early in life, and geography.
+Risk factors for developing type 1 diabetes include prenatal exposures, exposures to food and environmental toxins early in life, and geography.

-- Prenatal exposures include maternal had preeclampsia or metabolic syndrome .
+- Prenatal exposures include maternal preeclampsia or metabolic syndrome .

-- Environmental exposures include chemicals, especially those found in plastics and foods, specifically introduction of gluten, casein (the protein in dairy) or fruit before four months of age or late introduction (after seven months of age) grains (gluten, oat, and rice) and casein.
+- Environmental exposures include chemicals, especially those found in plastics and foods, specifically introduction of gluten, casein (the protein in dairy) or fruit before 4 months of age or late introduction (after 7 months of age) to grains (gluten, oat, and rice) and casein.

 - Viral infections, such as Epstein-Barr virus or EBV (mononucleosis), Coxsackie, CMV, and other infections can also be risk factors for developing type 1 diabetes.

 - Living in a northern climate is a risk factor that has not been fully explained.

 Pregnant women with type 1 diabetes need to be extra careful to maintain good blood sugar control.
 If blood sugar runs too high during pregnancy, there is an increased risk of complications including having a very large baby, having the baby too early, and having preeclampsia, a condition that can be life threatening to the mother and baby.
 You can minimize the risk for complications by paying close attention to blood sugar, eating a low-glycemic diet, and staying regularly active.